What to wear for your photoshoot

 It can be helpful for you each to bring 3-5 shirts and 2-3 bottoms to mix and match depending on our location and the colors and light we are working with.
 If you’re not comfortable changing clothes at our location, feel free to text me photos of your options before the shoot so that we can make choices beforehand to get the best photos possible!
 Having options for me to choose from helps take your photos from good to outstanding.
 Plus it takes the pressure off of you to know how to match an outfit with the colors and mood of a location.

 Choose colors the compliment your skin tones.
 Unless you have olive skin tones or darker skin, I typically suggest staying away from reds, oranges, and pinks.
+Busy prints can work but only if the location is not busy.

 A note on black: black can easily illuminate pet hair or dirty particles and just look speckled.
 It can also fully hide a very pregnant belly from the front, so I suggest avoiding mostly-black outfits.